Renowned mathematician speaks at 2026 Moursund Lectures

 A Princeton University alumnus, Reiner earned his PhD from the Massachusetts Institute of Technology (MIT) under the guidance of renowned mathematician Richard Stanley.
 His career accolades include an NSF Postdoctoral Fellowship, a Sloan Fellowship, and election as a Fellow of the American Mathematical Society, where he has also served on the AMS Council.

-Beyond his research and his mentorship of 22 PhD students, Reiner is a prominent advocate for the "diamond open access" publishing model in academia, which seeks to make mathematical research freely accessible to authors and readers alike without institutional paywalls.
+Beyond his research and his mentorship of 22 PhD students, Reiner is the treasurer of the Combinatorics Consortium, which promotes conferences and sponsors several "diamond open access" journals in combinatorics.
+The diamond open access publishing model makes research freely accessible to authors and readers alike.

 His upcoming visit to the UO campus will feature three distinct talks, beginning with an accessible presentation for general audiences followed by two specialized research seminars.
 All lectures are free and open to the university community and interested members of the public.